kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 <!-- Put this in a separate page? -->

-The `--api-token` and `--owner` flags are used in every `kosli` CLI command.
+The `--api-token` and `--org` flags are used in every `kosli` CLI command.
 Rather than retyping these every time you run `kosli`, you can set them as environment variables.

-The owner is the name of the organization you intend to use - it is either your private organization, which has exactly the same name as your GitHub username, or a shared organization (if you created or have been invited to one).
+The org is either your private organization, which has exactly the same name as your GitHub username, or a shared organization (if you created or have been invited to one).

 By setting the environment variables:
 ```shell {.command}